salesforce/bazel-eclipse/docs/install.md

 But at this point, we are not that organized.
 Install a recent copy of whatever is asked for below, unless a specific version is noted.

+### Supported Platforms

+We will support you on:
+- Mac - reasonably recent OS versions
+- Linux - reasonably recent OS version of a major distro (Ubuntu, Mint, etc)

+Windows support is tracked as [Issue 36](https://github.com/salesforce/bazel-eclipse/issues/36), see that work item for current status.
+Other platforms may also work, but you may need to contribute patches if there are issues.

 ### Installing a JDK

 At this time, we don't have specific guidance on what JDK version you should be using.